Elisabeth Dieudonné Vincent

 Elisabeth Dieudonné Vincent (1798 – 29 November 1883) was a Saint Dominican Creole, businesswoman and international migrant.
-Born in 1798 in Saint-Domingue to an affranchi and French father, she was illegitimate, although her father did acknowledge her.
+Born in 1798 in Saint-Domingue to an affranchie mother and a French father, she was illegitimate, although her father did acknowledge her.
 In 1803, the family fled from the violence of the Haitian Revolution to Santiago de Cuba, where they completed paperwork to show that they were free.
 In 1809, when the Spanish authorities expelled French colonists because of the Peninsular War in Europe, she moved to New Orleans in Louisiana.

 Vincent married in 1822 and with her husband, Jacques Tinchant, operated a business in New Orleans.
 The couple also earned money by renting out Vincent's slaves.
 In 1835 she amended her original marriage record in order to acquire a surname, removing the double stigma of illegitimacy and slave ancestry.
 Experiencing racial inequality and increasing restrictions as a result of the demanding Black Codes in the United States, they moved with their family to France, where they operated a dairy and vineyards in Gan.
 Poor economic conditions and violence during the French Revolution of 1848 prompted the family to relocate to Antwerp in 1857, where they invested in their sons' new tobacco business.